 - Employers will only pay National Insurance and pension contributions for furloughed staff who are working flexibly for the hours not worked.

 - HMRC will reimburse 80% of furloughed workers wage costs, capped at £2,500 per month, plus employees National Insurance contributions and minimum automatic enrolment employer pension contributions.
 The percentage may be reviewed for February and March 2021.

 - The £2,500 cap can also include past overtime fees and come out of compulsory commission payments, but not discretionary bonuses.

 - Employers can choose to top the 80% up to full pay.

 - Payment can be backdated to 1st of March.

-- The furlough scheme has been extended until the 31th of October 2020.
+- The furlough scheme has been extended until 31 March 2021.

-- The minimum period for furlough leave is three weeks.
+- The minimum period for furlough leave is seven days.

-The furlough scheme opened for claims on 20th of April and payments have already been made.
+The furlough scheme opened for claims on 20th of April.

 Employers must submit information to HMRC confirming which employees have been put on furlough leave with details of their earnings, through the new online portal.